If you possess the Core Values listed above and are interested in a career with the City of San Antonio, please review our job opportunities.

 At times, our City Council offices have vacancies for qualified individuals.
 If you are interested in serving our City Council and supporting City Council members' efforts in their respective districts, please review the opportunities listed below.

-- No positions are available at this time.
+- No opportunities available at this time—please check back again.